AlphaFinanceLab/alpha-dashboard-api/readme.md

 ## About each blockchain RPC api status

 Sometimes the RPC status for querying old blocks may be down, a good source of information about status can be [the graph at the status website](https://status.thegraph.com/).

+## Workflow for adding a new blockchain

+To create a new workflow for a new blockchain.
+E.g. Avalanche

+1. First edit the file schema.prisma to add tables for events, event errors, positions and indicators.

+2. Create a new directory at src and create the sync script.
+E.g. ´./src/avax/avax_sync_events.ts´.

+3. Edit models.graphql and schema.graphql to include the new models for avax at the graphql api schema.

+4. Update the query.ts and schema.ts files to implement the new graphql models and methods just created.

+5. Run the new sync script and validate all data is ok, after the first long run, now update the pm2 ecosystem.config.js.
+(NOTE: It is required to manually run the first sync because pm2 has a timout limit and will kill the process if it takes too long).